SwissTierrasColombia/Asistente-LADM-COL-docs/src/cadastre/Surveying_and_Representation.rst

   belonging to the local network, used in cadastre operation for surveying physical information of the territorial objects.

-    a.
-From a CSV file with the required structure
+    1. From a CSV file with the required structure

     Add a Comma Separated Values file (CSV), choosing the delimiter and fields that contain point coordinates.

       TODO!

-    b.
-From another QGIS layer/table (setting a field mapping)
+    2. From another QGIS layer/table (setting a field mapping)

       TODO!